More than half of all food produced in Canada is lost or wasted, report says | CBC News

 According to the research, some 4.82 million tonnes of food, or nearly $21 billion worth, is lost or wasted during the processing and manufacturing process.
 Some 2.38 million tonnes of food, or more than $10 billion worth, is lost at the consumer level.

+In total, the value of all food that is lost or wasted in Canada is a staggering $49 billion, the report says.
+The amount of food is enough to feed every Canadian for five months, Second Harvest CEO Lori Nikkel told reporters on Thursday.

-The annual cost of avoidable food loss and waste in Canada is $1,766 per household, according to the report.
+The annual cost of avoidable food loss and waste in Canada is $1,766 per household.

+"The outcomes of this report make it very clear that we need to radically change how we as Canadians value food," Nikkel said during a news conference.
+"The abundance of food we produce has led us to dismiss its intrinsic value."

 And the waste comes with environmental impacts.
 Each year, food waste in Canada creates some 56.6 million tonnes of carbon dioxide-equivalent emissions, according to the report.
 Food in landfills also creates methane gas, which is "25 times more damaging to the environment than carbon dioxide," the report says.